 What is a Furnace Ionizer Air Purifier

 Bipolar ionizers remove harmful particles from the air.
-Furnace ionizers release millions of tiny positive and negative ions into the air.
+Furnace ionizers and HVAC ionizers release millions of tiny positive and negative ions into the air.
 These tiny atoms travel through the HVAC duct system where they meet airborne particles.
 After contact, the charged ions cluster around particles such as viruses, bacteria, or mold spores.
 This triggers cell oxidation thus destroying the pathogen.
-This cluster is easy to catch in the filtration system.
-Installing bipolar HVAC and furnace ionizers eliminate harmful pathogens and odors too.
+These clusters nutralize the contaminant and are large enough to be easily caught in the HVAC filtration system.
+Installing bipolar HVAC and furnace ionizers help eliminate harmful pathogens and odors too.

 The Health Benefits of Furnace Ionizer Air Purifiers